InternetsDeveloper/nomination-form-2/README.md

-# nomination-form-2
+# Nomination Form

-Another version of a Sharepoint Nomination Form Redesign
+This is a Sharepoint Form Redesign I am doing in addition to a complete site overhaul for work.